-From June through August 2015, Myanmar experienced one of the worst floods in decades.
-More than 1.5 million people suffered from widespread flooding that spanned the country.
-Chevron responded with $150,000 in donations—$75,000 to the American Red Cross for immediate relief efforts and $75,000 to Pact for long-term recovery efforts.
+From June through August 2015, Myanmar experienced one of its worst floods in decades.
+More than 1.5 million people suffered from widespread flooding across the country.
+Chevron responded with $150,000 in donations – $75,000 to the American Red Cross for immediate relief efforts and $75,000 to Pact for long-term recovery efforts.

 CAUTIONARY STATEMENT RELEVANT TO FORWARD-LOOKING INFORMATION FOR THE PURPOSE OF "SAFE HARBOR" PROVISIONS OF THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995